platformsh/platformsh-docs/docs/src/languages/php/_index.md

 - An async PHP daemon.
 - A thread-based worker process.
-- A custom php script.
+- A custom PHP script.

 The alternative processes use PHP-CLI instead of PHP-CGI.
 If you want to use PHP-CGI with PHP-FPM, in the `start` command, use the `/usr/bin/start-php-app` symlink instead of `php`.